 The Group leases office space and warehouse facilities in different cities in PRC under non-cancellable operating lease agreements that expire at various dates through October 2024.
-Effective January 1, 2020, the Group early adopted ASU No. 2016-02 "Leases" (ASC 842) using the modified retrospective approach.
-The Group elected the transition package of practical expedients permitted within the standard, which allowed it not to reassess initial direct costs, lease classification, or whether the contracts contain or are leases for any leases that existed prior to January 1, 2020.
-The Group also elected the short-term lease exemption for all contracts with an original lease term of 12 months or less.
+The Group elected the short-term lease exemption for all contracts with an original lease term of 12 months or less.